 The Starbucks Iced Dirty Chai Latte Recipe is made with a chai concentrate, milk, and espresso.
 This is then sweetened and served over ice.
 It is easy to recreate this popular Starbucks order at home with a few simple ingredients.

 Chai is a spiced tea, typically served in India.
-It is a mixture of black tea leaves that are combined with varying amounts of cinnamon, cardamom, ginger, cloves, star anise, and sometimes fennel, nutmeg, pepper and coriander.
+It is a mixture of black tea leaves that are combined with varying amounts of cinnamon, cardamom, ginger, cloves, star anise, and sometimes fennel, nutmeg, pepper, and coriander.

-All about the breakfast recipes?
+Looking for morning coffee inspiration?
 Check out our post about The Best Breakfast Drinks

 - Sweetener of choice.
 You can use any kind of sugar or sweetener to sweeten up your drink.
 I like to use brown sugar, but you could also use white granulated sugar, coconut sugar, or xylitol if you prefer.
 Honey and agave syrup will also work well.

 - Milk of choice.
 Starbucks typically uses 2% milk to make their lattes, but any milk that you prefer will work in this recipe.
-This includes lactose-free milk and plant-based milks such as soy milk, almond milk, and oat milk.
+This includes lactose-free milk and plant-based milk such as soy milk, almond milk, and oat milk.

 - Coffee or espresso.
-It is up to you wether you want to add one shot or two shots of coffee to your dirty chai latte.
+It is up to you whether you want to add one shot or two shots of coffee to your dirty chai latte.
 You can use espresso or strongly brewed coffee.

 - Ice cubes.
 To keep your iced latte cold and refreshing!
 Feel free to add as much or as little ice as you prefer.